-GP: Well, things that… Well, my mentor Nicola Cabibbo was usually saying that we should work on a problem only if working on the problem is fun.
-So, I mean, fun is not very clear what it means, but it’s something that we find deeply interesting, and that we strongly believe that it is… I mean you won’t find fun in [unclear] because one gets a new idea of something unexpected and so on.
+GP: Well, my mentor Nicola Cabibbo was usually saying that we should work on a problem only if working on the problem is fun.
+So, I mean, fun is not very clear what it means, but it’s something that we find deeply interesting, and that we strongly believe that it is … I mean you won’t find fun in [unclear] because one gets a new idea of something unexpected and so on.
 So I tried to work on something that was interesting and which I believed that had some capacity to add something.

-AS: And do you choose problems that are seemingly almost impossible?
+AS: Do you choose problems that are seemingly almost impossible?
 How hard should the problem be?

 AS: And this award really highlights the importance of the fundamental science behind understanding climate change.

 GP: Yes, so that’s correct, because fundamental science is crucial.
 It’s crucial for understanding everything, and will not go too much towards, only in applied science, but it’s important that applied science and fundamental science go together.
 Because many times the application from fundamental science to applied science, applications that can be useful to humanity comes in some unexpected ways from your science.

 AS: Do you think that in general people understand that, or does it need to be reinforced?

 GP: I think that usually people do understand, but sometimes at the moment where a decision has been taken by the government, they’re sometimes … but some governments usually forget.
 I mean there are some countries like South Korea that spend a high percentage of money on fundamental science.
 Italy is very low level, but I hope and am confident that in the future this thing is going to change.
 But let’s see what happens.